-A study of various aspects of human growth and development during childhood and emerging adolescence.
-Topics include biological, psychosocial and cognitive development.
+A study of the various aspects of human growth and development during childhood.
+Topics include physical, psychosocial & cognitive development from conception to emerging adolescence.
 Three lecture hours per week.
 (This course is the same as EPY 2513 Child Psychology and can be transcripted either way.)